VocabHunter/VocabHunter/package/PACKAGING.md

 ### Mac & Linux: Creating the Bundle

-Assuming that you have installed the JMOD files you downloaded in the above section "[OpenJFX 11](#openjfx-11)" into `/opt/java-modules/javafx-jmods-11` and the [Java Packager](#java-packager) into `/opt/jpackager-11/`, you can run the following command to create the installable bundle:
+Assuming that you have installed the [Java Packager](#java-packager) into `/opt/jpackager-11/`, you can run the following command to create the installable bundle:
 ~~~
-$ ./gradlew clean createBundle -PjavafxJmodsPath=/opt/java-modules/javafx-jmods-11 -PjavaPackagerPath=/opt/jpackager-11
+$ ./gradlew clean createBundle -PjavaPackagerPath=/opt/jpackager-11
 ~~~

 You will find the created installable bundle in the directory `package/build/bundle`.